Lazar: Stock Up, Stock Down After Wide Receivers Put on a Show at NFL Combine - CLNS Media

 5. NDSU WR Christian Watson is the Outside Receiver For the Patriots

 Since we aren’t as high on Burks and USC’s Drake London here, if the Patriots want a receiver who profiles as an X receiver, the name is Christian Watson.
-The North Dakota State wideout tested like an elite athlete, with a relative athletic score (RAS) of a perfect ten out of ten, ranking just below Calvin Johnson.
-Yes, Hall of Famer Calvin Johnson.
+The North Dakota State wideout tested like an elite athlete, with a relative athletic score (RAS) above the 90th percentile.
 Watson is a top 50 talent in this class.
 He also has fantastic tape on the vertical route tree at NDSU with a schemed touch element.
 He created big plays on verticals, lining up in the backfield, and on jet sweeps.
 Plus, he stops his momentum impressively well for his size coming out of his vertical stems for intermediate possession routes.
 Cincinatti’s Alec Pierce is another size/speed prospect with excellent tape and a 9.98 RAS if Watson is off the board.

 6. Penn State WR Jahan Dotson Solidifies Himself as Top 50 Prospect